Parallel is an interactive wall that connects people from across the world and opens a window into other cultures.

 Testing our assumptions

-But before we dove into the design and technology aspect, we wanted to test our assumptions with real people and validate our design response.
+Before we dove into the design and technology aspect, we wanted to test our assumptions with real people and validate our design response.
 Our client raised concerns regarding people’s safety as well as some privacy issues.
 We were advocates of freedom of expression and wanted to learn whether or not it should be regulated.
 We also waned to see how people would respond to being filmed in public.

 How does it feel to have a conversation with a stranger you’ve just met?